 Your body needs a steady supply of nutrients to keep it functioning optimally.
 And it is a good idea to try to eat small meals and snacks throughout the day.

-There are also some foods which contain nutrients to help improve energy levels.
+There are also some foods that contain nutrients to help improve energy levels.

 Vitamin B12 is a nutrient which helps to support the production of red blood cells and release energy from the food we eat.